Long Island Business Resource Association

 "For the Business People, By the Business People"

 LIBRA Networking – New Location

 The membership has decided to leave the On Parade Diner and change locations.
 Our new location will be the Marriott Residence Inn – in Plainview New York.
 The price will still be $15 and there will be a new food format.
-We will take advantage of the hotel’s continental breakfast and then move into our own private meeting room to have the meeting.
+We will take advantage of the hotel’s FULL breakfast buffet and then move into our own private meeting room to have the meeting.

 IMPORTANT: We are obligated to give the Marriott an accurate count so please either respond to the Evite that is sent out or contact Robert Kothe ( 631-427-3292 email@example.com ) to be added to the RSVP list and Evite list.

 Marriott Residence Inn Plainview